charles66820/inriaStage2023/uinter.md

 - `uintr_vector_fd(vector, flags)`: use by a receiver thread to get a file descriptor (uvec_fd) linked to one of its vectors.
 This registers the vector as used.
   - An uintr handler must be defined before call this syscall.
   - We can create one unique `uvec_fd` for each 64 vector in vectors space.
-  - The `uvec_fd` must be shared with potential senders (other processes and the kernel) to allow them to send an uintr.
+  - The `uvec_fd` must be shared with potential senders (other processes and the kernel) to allow them to send an UIPI.
   - Return a new `uvec_fd` file descriptor on success or `-1` on error (errno is set).
   - The flags is reserved for future use and must be set to 0.
   - ERRORS (errno):